jaylett/django-ballads/README.md

 There's a Django `transaction.atomic` wrapped up inside a ballad, and it will be rolled back *before* any compensating transactions.

+Right now we don't support wrapping multiple different database transactions into a ballad, although you can often just nest `with transaction.atomic()` clauses suitably.

+## Rollbacks

+    with Ballad() as ballad:
+        orm_obj1 = db_operations()
+        ballad.rollback()

 An exception raised within the ballad block will appear out the top, unless there are exceptions during rollback in which case you'll get a `BalladException` which wraps both the rollback exceptions and any exception that caused the rollback.
 (The special `BalladRollback` exception will be ignored.
 You can also ignore exceptions raised during rollback by setting `ignore_rollback_exceptions` when constructing the `Ballad`.)

-Right now we don't support wrapping multiple different database transactions into a ballad, although you can often just nest `with transaction.atomic()` clauses suitably.

 ## Requirements